lukemartinlogan/pmemcpy/readme.md

 ## Usage

-Examples can be seen under test/unit and test/performance. test/api was used to make pseudocode for the paper, and differs slightly from the actual work.
+Examples can be seen under test/unit/test_pmem and test/performance/e2e/write_pmemcpy_omp and read_pmemcpy_omp. test/api was used to make pseudocode for the paper, and differs slightly from the actual work.

 ### APIs